LPTK/Boilerless/README.md

 ### IDE support

-IDE's will likely not understand Boilerless' syntax and semantics, so it may be good to turn inspections off for the specific definition file.
+Some IDE's like IntelliJ will likely not understand Boilerless' syntax and semantics, so it may be good to turn inspections off for the specific definition files.
-See also [this](#ide-integration-and-def-macro-implementation) to circumvent the problem.
+See also [this](#ide-integration-and-file-generation-approach) to circumvent the problem.